Karl Cochran

 Karl Cochran (born September 7, 1992) is an American professional basketball player for BBC Monthey of the Swiss Championnat LNA.
 He played college basketball for Wofford.

-High school career
+Early life

 Cochran attended Joseph Wheeler High School his first three seasons where he averaged he averaged 9.8 points per game and 4.8 rebounds per game as a junior.
 In his senior season he moved to Walton High School where he averaged 19.4 points per game, 3.1 blocks per game and 2.8 steals per game.
 He was named all-region and County Player of the Year.

 College career

 He played college basketball for the Wofford Terriers.
 As a senior in 2014–15, Cochran averaged 15.0 points, 5.8 rebounds, 1.8 steals, and 2.8 assists per game.
 The guard was named the Southern Conference Player of the Year that year, joining Noah Dahlman as the only Wofford players to receive the distinction.
 Cochran is generally regarded as one of the best offensive and defensive players ever to play for Wofford.